 Solution 1: reuse current Paging mechanism without enhancement in Rel-17, based on the working assumption (pending further work on ULI aspects) that the cells in the Recommended Cells for Paging IE correspond to fixed geographical area (as in ULI).

-Solution 2: enhance the PAGING message to include the UE location information (UE GNSS info).
+Solution 2: Enhance the current Paging mechanism by introducing the UE location information (UE GNSS info) as the assistance info in UE CONTEXT RELEASE COMPLETE message and PAGING message.

+Solution 2bis: AMF gets the UE location info via location service, and provides it in the PAGING message.
 FFS on how AMF know the UE location information.

 Q1: Please share your view on the two solutions above, e.g. the preferred solution.